-Michael works on making seasonal-to-decadal forecasts over Africa better geared towards users, and on irreversible change in the meridional overturning circulation.
+Michael works on making monthly-to-decadal forecasts over Africa better geared towards users, and on irreversible change in the meridional overturning circulation.

 From 2010 to 2012 Michael worked on developing seasonal forecast products for Africa, tailored to specific user requirements.
 Together with users and stakeholders timing of the onset of the rainy season was identified as an important quantity.
 Trial seasonal forecasts for onset were developed for the main rainy seasons in West Africa, the Greater Horn of Africa and Southern Africa, and these forecasts were presented at Regional Climate Outlook Forums.
 This work was carried out under the Met Office Hadley Centre - DFID Climate Science Research Partnership (CSRP).

 Michael's research currently focuses on multi-year changes of rainfall over the Sahel.
 The aim of his work is improved understanding why many climate models fail to reproduce the magnitude of multi-year rainfall changes that have been observed over the Sahel in the 20th century.
 Increased understanding of model shortcomings will help to improve the climate models and, eventually, increase confidence in forecasts of future climate change over the Sahel.

 By assessing forecasting capabilities for user-relevant quantities, and, where required, providing input to further development of the systems that deliver the products, Michael's work will contribute to the Met Office's capability to provide users in Africa with these relevant forecast products on an operational basis.